PawseySC/singularity-containers/_episodes/22-build-docker.md

 ```
 {: .source}

-Notice that the identity differs from the Docker test.
-Under Docker, the Dockerfile's `USER training` instruction selected the runtime user.
-Under the normal Singularity execution model on the cluster, the process runs with your cluster user identity rather than becoming the image's `training` user.
+Under the normal Singularity execution model on the cluster, the containerised process runs with your cluster user identity.
+The Docker image does not need to contain a user account matching each possible HPC user.

 ### Confirm the complete workflow

 Using the commands from this episode, identify the artefact or service produced at each stage:

-1. `docker build --platform linux/amd64 -t "$IMAGE_TAG" .`
+1. `docker build --platform linux/amd64 -t "$IMAGE" .`
 2. `docker push "$REMOTE_IMAGE"`
 3. `singularity pull OUTPUT.sif docker://REGISTRY/NAMESPACE/IMAGE:TAG`
 4. `singularity run OUTPUT.sif`